the-technat/banana/docs/04_infra_addons.md

 # 04 - Infrastructure Addons

 After the core addons have been installed we can start onboarding all apps properly.
-Argo CD and cilium aren't finally configured with the default.
+Argo CD and Cilium aren't finally configured with the default.
 This was just necessary to make sure we can continue with the next step.

-Infrastructure addons are important too, but not crucial for the cluster to work properly, therefore they get the sync-wave `-3` and the priorityClass `infra` that was created by the Argo CD addititonal values.
+Infrastructure addons are important too, but not crucial for the cluster to work properly, therefore they get the sync-wave `-3` and the priorityClass `infra`.

 ## Onboarding